Why and How Mastering the Semiology in Photography

 Trying to please everyone is the best way to fail in creating interesting photographs.

 The regular practice of semiology helps an artist to improve a personal judgment on a photographic approach.
 Progressing in the construction of interesting photos does not require a large quantity of positive comments from others.
-We must personally develop an analysis grid that will provide substantial and unique purpose to our own photos.
+I must personally develop an analysis grid that will provide substantial and unique purpose to my own photos.

 Providing a Photograph with Purpose